PeterWAWood/UnicodeOutOfTheBoxTests/README.md

 ###The Results

 ```
-Language                                Score
+Language                                Score             Comment
+Cocoa - Objective-C                15 out of 15           Needs to be run under OSX 10.8+
-Java                               10 out of 15
+Java                               10 out of 15           Code needs to be reviewed
 LiveCode 7                         12 out of 15
 JavaScript                          5 out of 15
-Ruby                                4 out of 15               These tests were written using UTF-8
+Ruby                                4 out of 15           Code need to be reviewed
 ```

 ###The Code and Detailed Results